 Examine sales from the previous quarter and break down the pointers into different categories like price, product, sales period, and other relevant variables.
 This will form the foundation of sales forecasting.

 The most intriguing part comes here.
-When you are done with your basic variables, you have to modify few things according to the current scenario.
+When you are done with your basic variables, you have to modify a few things according to the current scenario.
 So, get some insights on what the numbers will look like for upcoming quarters.
 Let’s take some examples to understand it clearly-

 Pricing: Have you changed the prices of any products.
 Is there a need to change further?

 Customers: What about your customer base?
 Is it expanded?
 What is the difference between the leads generated?

 Product changes: Are you adding any new products to your portfolio?
 Do you expect the new product to act similarly?

 This is the time to project the market trends?
 How will the market perform?
 How will your competitors perform?
 Do you anticipate any acquisitions?

 You have been doing this from the start, but you need to track it regularly.
 What are the major players in space doing?
 Check if new competitors are trying to enter the market.